top of page

 Anxiety, intrusive thoughts, panic attacks, rumminations, OCD

 These concerns cause different challenges depending on their intensity and how they affect your quality of life.
 In therapy, we find the approach that works for you.
 We clarify how anxiety intensifies and what calms you down.
 There may be different causes and reasons for the issues with anxiety, however, a great part of our therapy focus will be awareness.
-Here is one of the key questions to disrupt anxious thinking: are my thoughts true or are they causing my current distress and problems?
-The sooner you can notice (be aware of) your anxious thoughts or feelings, the easier you will find you can manage the anxiety symptoms and prevent it intensifying.

 Integrating Hypnotherapy